syafiqazwan/testBlog/README.md

 * type `php artisan migrate --seed` to create and populate tables
 * edit *.env* for emails configuration
 * optionaly type `npm install` to manage assets

-### Installation (the fast way) ###

-* **for sqlite :** upload [this zip file](http://laravel.sillo.org/tuto/laravel5-3-example.zip) and unzip it in your folder.
-It's done with sqlite database !
-You can make a *composer update* to refresh vendor.
-* **for mysql :** upload [this zip file](http://laravel.sillo.org/tuto/laravel5-3-example-mysql.zip) and unzip it in your folder.
-Create an empty database and follow the installer instructions.
-You can make a *composer update* to refresh vendor.
-The installer was made with [this package](https://github.com/bestmomo/laravel5-3-installer).

 ### Include ###